 Fun fact: The original marine police HQ was a boat called John Adams, which was used to monitor pirate activity for 16 years until it perished in a fire in 1884.

-This palatial Mid-Levels mansion may be fit for a king (or indeed an emperor), but it’s sat empty for 10 years while the government figures out what to do with it.
-Completed in 1937 for entrepreneur Li Po-lun and her family, the stunning three-storey home wears its Chinese heritage loud and proud with its temple-like roof clad in viridian bamboo-shaped tiles, windows in the shape of circular longevity symbols, and granite balustrades.
+This palatial Mid-Levels mansion may be fit for a king (or indeed an emperor), but it remains vacant to this day.
+The structure is a declared monument of Hong Kong, so it cannot be altered and must be preserved.
+Completed in 1937 for entrepreneur Li Po-lun and her family, the stunning three-storey home bears its Chinese heritage loud and proud with its temple-like roof clad in viridian bamboo-shaped tiles, windows in the shape of circular longevity symbols, and granite balustrades.

 Fun fact: While King Yin Lei is normally closed to the public, the government holds a few open days at the sprawling 4,910sq m estate every year.